Washington Football Team Logo

 1932

 The Boston Braves club was founded in 1932.
 Its logo looked like a stylized Indian head turned to the left.
 The main color was red, and white was used for the inner contours.
-The artists depicted the feather headdress in detail so that it was clear that this was the tribe’s leader.
+The artists depicted the feather headdress in detail, making it clear that the tribe’s leader wore it.

 1933 – 1936

-Following the renaming, the team updated the emblem with a portrait of the Native American inside an orange ring with a white center.
+Following the renaming, the team updated the emblem to feature a portrait of a Native American inside an orange ring with a white center.
 Two feathers in the hair replaced the full crown, and the head was turned to the right.
 The main palette is now black and white.

 1937 – 1951

-Marshall felt Boston’s fans were inactive enough, so he moved the franchise to Washington, leaving the old nickname.
-The logo has remained the same, apart from the style and color palette changes.
+Marshall felt Boston’s fans were inactive enough, so he moved the franchise to Washington while keeping the old nickname.
+The logo has remained the same, except for changes to the style and color palette.
 The artists have detailed the image, added more vibrant hues, and made the feathers red.

 1952 – 1959

-Another redesign took place in the middle of the 20th century.
-The developers paid attention to the realism of the image.
+Another redesign took place in the mid-20th century.
+The developers paid attention to the image’s realism.
 The Indian’s face has become three-dimensional due to the superimposed shadows.
 The feathers in the dark hair have been enlarged, and the yellow frame ring has disappeared.

 1960 – 1964

-In 1960, the designers returned to the old color scheme, which had been used in 1932.
+In 1960, the designers returned to the old color scheme used in 1932.
 This time, only the tribal chief turned white, and all the outlines and backgrounds were repainted in burgundy.

 1965 – 1969

-The most notable change occurred in 1965 when the developers of the team emblem depicted a spear with a feather instead of an Indian.
+The most notable change occurred in 1965, when the team’s emblem designers depicted a spear with a feather instead of an Indian.
 They felt that these attributes were enough to underline the Washington Redskins’ identity.
 The spear was white and yellow, with a short shaft and a sharp diamond-shaped tip.

 1970 – 1971

-Coach Vince Lombardi inspired the new logo.
+Coach Vince Lombardi inspired the creation of the new logo.
 In 1970, the team abandoned the usual images on his initiative, leaving only two feathers as a reminder of the Indian theme.
 A small tuft of feathers was attached to a burgundy ring with a capital “R” inside.

 1972 – 1981

 The logo featured an Indian face in profile, with prominent cheekbones, a straight nose, and two white feathers in black hair.
-The head was inside a yellow ring, which on the left side was decorated with two more feathers but of a larger size.
-At the same time, a word sign appeared – the burgundy inscription “REDSKINS”, executed in bold sans serif type.
+The head was inside a yellow ring, with two larger feathers on the left side.
+At the same time, a word sign appeared, the burgundy inscription “REDSKINS”, executed in bold sans serif type.

 1982

 The designers pressed the outer feathers against the ring to fit the logo onto the helmet patches.
-At the same time, they turned the leader’s head to the left (before that, the Indian’s gaze was directed to the right) and slightly changed the shades of colors.
+At the same time, they turned the leader’s head to the left (before that, the Indian’s gaze had been directed to the right) and slightly changed the color shades.

 1983 – 2020